 Action: After discussing the complexity of the Easy Reorder Exclusive discount and the usability issues it presented, the buying team agreed to remove the feature.
 They proposed other venues for getting vendor funding that we worked into the final design, like selling the first slot of the product recommendations.

-DESIGN GOAL: EASY TO SHOP
+MAKING IT EASY TO SHOP